HAN News, March 2

 Mike Suppe joins us at the sports desk.
 Donald Eng takes a look back on this day in history.

-Below are some of the stories we are following for Tuesday, March 1:
+Below are some of the stories we are following on Wednesday, March 2:

 A local Roman Catholic Priest was arrested by Seymour Police detectives on Monday Feb.
 29, for allegedly embezzling money from St. Augustine Church in Seymour.

 Local parents with children who have serious medical issues testified in Hartford today - for a Public Health Committee hearing on a medical marijuana bill that will allow pediatric access in certain cases.

 An Ansonia man was shot several times during a robbery Tuesday night.

 Monroe police have arrested two brothers in an apparent cigarette burglary of the FM One convenience store at 447 Monroe Tpke. back in November.